kdashpez/kdashpez/_posts/2017-10-26-tbt-just-cosmo.md

 # Just Cosmo EP by Cosmo Pyke
 Release Date: 02.24.2017

-Genre Tags: alternative r&b, chill rap, hipster shit
+Genre Tags: alternative r&amp;b, chill rap, hipster shit

 Just an initial opinion of Cosmo Pyke: man this shit is good but wtf is the genre???
 It's really hard to describe, but it's really unique.
 I don't think I've heard anything like this before.
-It's not quite rap, it's not quite r&b, not quite jazz, not quite blues...
+It's not quite rap, it's not quite r&amp;b, not quite jazz, not quite blues...
 It's kind of all of that and also not.

 Great Dane was the first song that I listened to, the full version on YouTube, with the monologue at the beginning.
 I really liked that addition, it felt a little more emotional.